Project

 Related to Ruby master - Bug #6567: Let OpenSSL::PKey::EC follow the general PKey interface ClosedActions

-Updated by bnagy (Ben Nagy) over 9 years ago
+Updated by bnagy (Ben Nagy) about 10 years ago

 I just ran across this issue as well.
 I monkey-patched in the private? method and was able to create the x509 cert, but it still doesn't appear to work for an OpenSSL connection ( when assigned to a server context ).
 Can you replicate this?